pjc0247/get_soju/README.md

     * Modifying existing methods or LINQ works fine.
 * Adding new classes is not allowed
 * Modifying class structure (field, property) is not allowed

+* May not work with other code modification libraries.
+(UNET or Mirror)